wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 3.6.3 =
+* Fix - Issue with localhost images has been fixed.
+* Fix - CSS changes for buy now button.

 = 3.6.2 =
 * New Feature - Free plugin now has a feature where in admin can now configure visitors to place bids by just providing name and email instead of creating an account on the website.
 * Fix - User deletion will now delete all corresponding auctions.